Racism, Colorism & Classism Exist at Home and Abroad

 “Passport privilege is the ability to travel to many countries without requiring a visa (or getting one upon arrival).” (wanderlustingk.com)

 Now, in many places, you may find the reward of living abroad is passport privilege.
 Your blue (USA) passport has long been coveted by many, and you will gain status.
 Your visa-free/visa-on-arrival options are 185 countries, as noted by the 2020 Henley Passport Index prior to the pandemic.
 Although we are no longer in the top five visa-free entrances and slowly slipping in its stature, our passport is still recognized for its value.
-Holding it while traveling or living can open doors, places, and others with little fear or waiting.
+Holding it while traveling or living abroad can open doors, places, and others with little fear or waiting.
 The passport allows us (BIPOC) to receive warm welcomes at many airports worldwide regardless of skin-tone.
 If there was any doubt about the passport, then you open your mouth and speak.
 The “American accent” as called globally also affords you some privileges, or sometimes, you are double-charged for unpriced souvenirs as a tourist.
 We are still appreciated in many countries, but the “welcome mat” varies based on our foreign policies and governmental relationships.

 Genuinely, if you are seeking to move abroad, take the leap but do so with knowledge.
-Life abroad is one filled with the day-to-day routines that may include your being a “tourist attraction.”
+Life abroad is one filled with the day-to-day routines that may include you being a “tourist attraction.”
 You become an attraction via stares, requests for pictures, the touching/rubbing of your skin or hair.
 My experience has been much of curiosity about me, and some that are because of ignorance.

 However, I have experienced the positive and negative of colorism in Tanzania at local police checkpoints.
 In a positive instance - not being stopped while white tourists were being pulled to the side and questioned.
 In the negative instance - being stopped and questioned because they thought I was not a tourist and that the tour guide was using the company car for personal pleasure.